 Poor Practice/Breach of Code of Conduct.

-Possible Adult Abuse/Criminal Offence. $\downarrow$ $\downarrow$ Co-ordinate with the other organisation's Safeguarding Lead re: their procedures within Safeguarding Policies and notify them of complaint.
+Possible Adult Abuse/Criminal Offence.

+Co-ordinate with the other organisation's Safeguarding Lead re: their procedures within Safeguarding Policies and notify them of complaint.
 Inform the individual of the complaint and that the matter has been passed onto their Safeguarding Lead.

+Investigate possible misconduct issues following complaints procedures and co-ordinate with other organisation involved.

+Disciplinary hearing held after full investigation.

+Record actions and agree on possible disciplinary action.
+Inform the individual in writing within 24 hours of proposed intentions.

+Outcome: - no case to answer, guidance or warning given, retraining/support required, other sanctions, or dismissal).
+Possible referral to DBS.

+Disciplinary appeals process.

+If situation is deemed high risk to an adult, contact Local Authority Safeguarding Lead or Police direct.

+OI

-If situation is deemed high risk to an adult, contact Local Author Safeguarding Lead or Police direct. or Contact the Safeguarding Lead of the individual's organisation forward the information.
-Record their agreement of referra Local Authority Safeguarding Lead or Police direct.
-Confirm w effective.
-If no agreement, contact Local Authority Safeguard Investigate possible misconduct issues following complaints procedures and co-ordinate with other organisation involved.
-Lead or Police direct.
+Contact the Safeguarding Lead of the individual's organisation to forward the information.
+Record their agreement of referral to Local Authority Safeguarding Lead or Police direct.
+Confirm when effective.
+If no agreement, contact Local Authority Safeguarding Lead or Police direct.

 Safeguarding Lead records all decisions and addresses written referrals within 24 hours.

-Disciplinary hearing held after full investigation. ↓ Record actions and agree on possible disciplinary action.
-Inform the individual in writing within 24 hours of proposed intentions.
-Dutcome of Local Authority Safeguarding Lead and/or Police investigation: - no case to answer, criminal prosecution, risk assessment etc. Outcome: - no case to answer, guidance or warning given, retraining/support required, other sanctions, or dismissal).
-Possible referral to DBS. ↓ Disciplinary appeals process.
+Outcome of Local Authority Safeguarding Lead and/or Police investigation: - no case to answer, criminal prosecution, risk assessment

-SAFEGUARDING REPORT PROCEDURES
+SAFEGUARDING REPORT PROCEDURE